Forensic photography: Methods

 All forensic photographs must contain three elements: the subject, a scale, and a reference object.
 Crime scene photographs should always be in focus, with the subject of the photograph as the main object of the scene.
 There should always be a scale or ruler present.
 This will allow investigators the ability to resize the image to accurately reconstruct the scene.
 The overall photographs must be a fair and accurate representation of what is seen.
 Any change in color may misidentify an object for investigators and possibly jurors.

 Preliminary overall photographs should attempt to capture the locations of evidence and identifying features of the scene, such as addresses, vehicle identification numbers and serial numbers, footwear/tire mark impressions, and the conditions of the scene.
 While the purpose of the overall photograph is to document the conditions of the scene and the relationship of objects, the medium range photograph serves to document the appearance of an object.

 In all photographs, a scale must be included, as well as a marker to indicate the identity of the object in question.
 Again, objects in medium-range photographs must be a fair and accurate representation of what is seen.
 Adjusting the photographic principles or lighting may allow the photographer to achieve this goal.

 Accuracy

-If any evidentiary photographs are to be taken for use in a critical comparison examination at a later time, guidelines must be followed in accordance with the best practices of digital evidence.